stefanos-86/SmallPrixManager/README.md

 As per the instructions, I added their files to the projct.
 I thank the Dear ImGui authors for their work, and I hope I am not breaking any license by embedding it there (please let me know if you know better).

+### On tracks and copyright...
+As you can see in the screenshot, the "simulation" uses a coarse reproduction of two famous racing tracks: the [Monza Circuit](https://en.wikipedia.org/wiki/Monza_Circuit) and the [Nardò Ring](https://en.wikipedia.org/wiki/Nard%C3%B2_Ring).

+I confess I am not sure if their names and shapes can be used as "example tracks", "something like them".
+Should this be a breach of some trademark or copyright, please open an issue.
+I'll quickly remove any unauthorized material.